acgtwentyone/booktracks/README.md

 ## Community

-Join the booktracks's [discord](https://discord.gg/473Znw8E) and say hi :smile:
+Community channels are great for you to ask questions and get help.
+Please join us on [discord](https://discord.gg/473Znw8E) and say hi :smile:

 ## Support this project.